CompareScalar

 The start address of the LocalTensor must be 32-byte aligned.

-For the Atlas A3 training products / Atlas A3 inference products , the supported data types are half, float, and int32_t (only CMPMODE::EQ is supported).
+For Atlas A3 training products / Atlas A3 inference products , the supported data types are half, float (all CMPMODE options are supported), and int32_t (only CMPMODE::EQ is supported).

 For the Atlas A2 training products / Atlas A2 inference products , the supported data types are half, float, and int32_t (only CMPMODE::EQ is supported).